UVASGD/sgd-docs/aseprite/export/index.md

 Typically .ase files contain loops.
 The program assumes that you want to create AnimationClips of with the same names as these loops, as this generally is how the animation is first created.
 However, since it goes through the existing AnimationClips first instead, it will not import the animation if the .ase file does not contain a loop of the same name.

 I haven't programmed the capability of adding AnimationClips using .ase animation data, so you'll have to first create a dummy Animation for each GameObject if you want to use this program.
-Sorry!

-Note: If you want to program that yourself, go ahead and program the method called "createClips()".
-Also, in "onGUI()", make sure to change the variable "update" to enable that method!
+Sorry! *Note*: If you want to program that yourself, go ahead and implement the method called `createClips()`.
+Also, in `onGUI()`, make sure to change the variable `update` to enable that method!

 [Back](../index.md)